State House News Service: Dual-employment controversy

-Current Ownership
+Current ownership

 By 1996, Woodman felt she had run the News Service long enough and wished to retire, but wanted to turn the business over to someone who would uphold its integrity and news ethos.
-She found that person in Craig Sandler, who'd worked for Woodman from 1988-1991.
+She found that person in Craig Sandler, who'd worked for Woodman from 1988 to 1991.
 Sandler had gone on to work as state government reporter for the TAB Newspapers, a chain of free weeklies in the Metrowest suburbs of Boston.
 The TABs were known for an unusually high quality level of coverage for free shoppers, with robust arts coverage and elements like the presence of a full-time report reporter at the State House.
 The chain was founded and run by Russel Pergament and Stephen Cummings.

 After the TAB, Sandler worked for The Sun of Lowell, and while he was there, Woodman told him of her interest in selling.
 Sandler reached out to Pergament and Cummings, and the trio acquired the News Service on Aug.
 5, 1996.
 They have owned it ever since.
 Just as Elberta Copeland had selected Daniel O'Connor and others to serve as editor after doing the job for several years herself, in 1998, Sandler hired Michael P. Norton, who trained alongside Sandler under Helen Woodman, for the editor's job.
 Only Paul Ryan has held the editor's job longer.